-Once you’ve created and saved a patient claim, you can start insuring your patient’s visit(s).
+Once you have created a new insurance policy on a patient’s profile, you can start insuring that patient’s visit(s).

 In this lesson we’ll cover the following CPT & Diagnosis code topics: